Patient Information – heart tests

 Northwick Park Hospital performs more than 2000 stress echo tests each year and this is more than any other hospital in the country.

-To meet our physiologist team please click here.
+To meet our physiologist team please follow this link to our team page.

 Another common heart test is an echocardiogram (or “echo”.
 This is a non-invasive and diagnostic test that uses sound waves (ultrasound) to create video pictures of the heart so that the structure, movement and function of the heart’s chambers and valves can be assessed.
 The technology is similar to that used to assess a baby’s health during pregnancy.